 Our housekeeping team uses eco-friendly cleaning products – bought in bulk and refilled – to ensure that rooms are naturally clean.
 The centre is refreshed with essential oils, not chemical air fresheners.
 Bedding is washed with natural washing liquid, and soaps in loos and showers are refilled with natural, eco-friendly brands.

 Waste & Recycling

 We aim to recycle everything we possibly can, using a dedicated commercial recycler.
 You can help by using the recycling containers in the Tea Room.

 As of 2014 we have adopted a Green Travel Plan, in concert with the local council, which we are now implementing.
 As part of this we are doing everything we can to encourage car sharing and the use of public transport in order to minimise car journeys to the centre.
 We use a green rescue service – the Environmental Transport Association – for our vehicles, knowing that its profits will be used to support sustainable transport and not to lobby for more roads.
 We’re also looking at installing a charging point for electric cars and expect to be one of the first centres in the country to do this.

 We are nestled between two nature reserves that host notable orchid displays, and you may well be fortunate enough to see the wildlife while you stay here.
 Wild roe deer come to nibble the new trees we’re planting.
 We provide nesting for swallows and good tussocky habitats for voles, which in turn attract the rare barn owl.
 We’ve also seen eels, hawkbird humming moths, hedgehogs, badgers (plenty of them...), foxes and many others.
-And we’ve planted some 1800 trees on our 7 acres to improve habitat.
+And we’ve planted nearly 3000 trees on our 7 acres to improve habitat.